-On Change, Grief, and the Quiet Endings No One Prepares You For
+On Change, Grief, And The Quiet Endings No One Prepares You For

 There are people who don’t just enter your life, they settle into it.